phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 ![With paging the third program instance can be split across many smaller physical areas](paging-fragmentation.svg)

-In this example we have a page size of 50 bytes, which means that each memory region is split across three pages.
-Each page is mapped to a frame individually, so a continuous virtual memory region can be mapped to non-continuous memory frames.
+In this example we have a page size of 50 bytes, which means that each of our memory regions is split across three pages.
+Each page is mapped to a frame individually, so a continuous virtual memory region can be mapped to non-continuous physical frames.
 This allows us to start the third instance of the program without performing any defragmentation before.

 ### Hidden Fragmentation